mwgeurts/pinn2dicom/README.md

 This function returns the following variables upon successful execution:

 * varargout{1} (optional): structure containinig the CT data acquired from the volheader, including dim/width/start fields as well as a data field containing the 3D image.
-See below for the definition of this structure.

 ## License